-The ECF’s South East Europe programme is active in Hungary, Romania, Bulgaria, Greece, Serbia, Montenegro, Northern Macedonia, Albania, Kosovo, Bosnia and Hercegovina.
-It helps countries embrace low-carbon development in practice and to move away from fossil fuels in the energy and construction sectors.
+The ECF’s South-East Europe Programme is active in Hungary, Romania, Bulgaria, Greece, Serbia, Montenegro, Northern Macedonia, Albania, Kosovo, Bosnia and Hercegovina.
+It helps countries embrace net-zero development in practice and to move away from fossil fuels in the energy and construction sectors.
 The aim is for the region to achieve higher climate awareness and the know-how to conduct the transition to net-zero emissions.

-- Seizing the large renewable potential of the SEE region, which would provide the possibilities necessary for the low-carbon transformation.
+- Seizing the large renewable potential of the SEE region, which would provide the possibilities necessary for the transition to a net-zero GHG society

 How we work